 Overview

-Meniere's disease can happen at any age.
-But it usually starts between the ages of 40 to 60.
-It's thought to be a lifelong condition.
-But some treatments can help ease symptoms and lessen how it affects your life long term.
+Meniere's disease can start at any age.
+But typically it begins between ages 40 and 60.
+It's considered to be a lifelong condition, but treatments can help manage symptoms.
+The right treatment may lessen how Meniere's disease affects your daily life.

 Symptoms

-• Regular dizzy spells.
-You have a spinning feeling that starts and stops suddenly.
+• Dizzy spells, called vertigo.
+You may have a spinning feeling that starts and stops suddenly.
 Vertigo may start without warning.
-It usually lasts 20 minutes to 12 hours, but not more than 24 hours.
+It usually lasts 20 minutes to 12 hours.
+Vertigo rarely lasts more than 24 hours.
 Serious vertigo can cause nausea.
+After an episode of vertigo, symptoms typically get better and may go away for a while.
+Over time, the number of vertigo attacks you have may lessen.

 • Hearing loss.
 Hearing loss in Meniere's disease may come and go, especially early on.
-Over time, hearing loss can be long-lasting and not get better.
+Over time, hearing loss may not get better, even with treatment.

 • Ringing in the ear.
-Ringing in the ear is called tinnitus.
-Tinnitus is the term for when you have a ringing, buzzing, roaring, whistling or hissing sound in your ear.
+Tinnitus is the medical term for when you have a ringing, buzzing, roaring, whistling or hissing sound in your ear.

 • Feeling of fullness in the ear.
 People with Meniere's disease often feel pressure in the ear.
 This is called aural fullness.